RUDRAKSH-7/Hollow-Shapes/README.md

 USAGE:

-       1. the x,y coordinates should be mention with of without assignment operator
+       1. the x,y coordinates should be mention with or without assignment operator

        2. width and height must be entered for the rectangle.